R21Digital/Project-MorningStar/docs/batch_summary.md

 - `configure_logger` accepts an optional `level` parameter and reads the `LOG_LEVEL` environment variable.
 - Users can adjust verbosity by setting the log level (default `INFO`).

+### Batch 063 – README Configuration Examples

+- Added a configuration section in the README explaining how log files are named using `BOT_INSTANCE_NAME`.
+- Provided sample commands demonstrating `BOT_INSTANCE_NAME` and `LOG_LEVEL` environment variables.